gozingdown/Scrum-of-Scrum-Scheduler/README.md

 You can configure the number of weeks in rotation and add new users to it, it's complete fair game!

-Currently all configuration are hard-coded and code quality is bad because I don't want to spend more time on it!
+Currently all configuration are hard-coded because I don't want to spend more time on it!

 Read below for more important information: